bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Custom tooltip
 ''''''''''''''

-It is possible to supply a custom HTML template for a tooltip.
+You can supply a custom HTML template for a tooltip.
 To do this, pass an HTML string with the Bokeh tooltip field name symbols wherever substitutions are desired.
-All of the information above regarding formats, etc. still applies.
+All of the information above regarding formats still applies.
 Note that you can also use the ``{safe}`` format after the column name to disable the escaping of HTML in the data source.
+See the example
-An example is shown below:
+below:

 .. bokeh-plot:: docs/user_guide/examples/tools_hover_custom_tooltip.py
     :source-position: above